As most readers know by now, Max Huntsman, Los Angeles County’s longtime and highly respected Inspector General has announced his retirement.

 The result was a 194-page report released in September 2012.

-Interestingly, the most urgent among the commissioners’ list of recommendations was the recommendation that LA County must create a new kind of oversight entity: namely the Office of the Inspector General—or OIG.
+Interestingly, among the most urgent among the commissioners’ list of recommendations was the recommendation that LA County must create a new kind of oversight entity: namely the Office of the Inspector General—or OIG.

 This Inspector General—wrote the commission—would engage in independent oversight of the department, and report back to “an engaged Board of Supervisors.”
 Yet the OIG’s oversight would also be independent in order to “ensure that it implements meaningful and lasting reform.”